Easy white bean, basil, & sun-dried tomato warps are quick and veggie-packed for the perfect lunch or snack with minimal cooking and preparation.

 ⭐ Recipe highlights

-White bean spread.
+- White bean spread.
 White beans are the perfect blend with fresh basil and sun-dried tomatoes.
-It makes a delicious change from hummus and is equally easy to make.
+It makes a delicious change from traditional chickpea hummus and is equally easy to make.
 With no added oil, all the flavors of the ingredients shine through, making this an irresistible wrap spread or a quick dip.

-Balsamic-mustard sauce.
+- Balsamic-mustard sauce.
 A 3-ingredient balsamic mustard sauce is the perfect dressing to toss in the layers of veggies.
 And speaking of veggies…

-📋 Ingredients
+📋 Ingredients and Notes

-Dijon mustard – You can use any mustard you like; however, Dijon is a natural with balsamic.
+Dijon mustard.
+You can use any mustard you like; however, Dijon is a natural with balsamic.
 You may need a little extra if you use regular yellow sandwich mustard.
 It all depends on your taste preference.

-Veggies and greens – Use whatever veggies you like.
+Veggies and greens.
+Use whatever veggies you like.
 Cutting ingredients like zucchini, cucumbers, or peppers is easier to roll if you julienne them (cut them into thin strips).
 Check out more veggie suggestions in the serving section of this post.

 🌯 How to make the perfect wrap